MarioGK/YMusicLite/README.md

 A modern YouTube playlist manager and downloader built with Blazor Server and MudBlazor.

 ## Features
+ * Lightweight and fast

+## Google / YouTube Authentication

+YMusicLite now uses a desktop-style OAuth flow with only a public Google OAuth Client ID:

+Client ID: `198027251119-c04chsbao214hcplsf697u2smo682vuq.apps.googleusercontent.com`

+We request only the `youtube.readonly` scope to read your private playlists.
+Tokens (access & refresh) are securely stored in the local LiteDB database along with granted scopes.
+A minimal PKCE structure is in place; due to current library limitations the code verifier is reserved for future enhancement.

+After authenticating via `/auth`, your private playlists are fetched and displayed.
+You can revoke access, and the application will handle token refresh automatically when near expiry.

 - 🎵 **Modern UI**: Built with MudBlazor featuring a dark theme with configurable colors
 - 📊 **Dashboard**: Statistics and activity overview